Advising

 Course Description:

-This course surveys the major dynamics of economic and political change in Sub-Saharan before the imposition of European colonial rule in the late nineteenth century
+Surveys the social, economic and political lives of Africans since the imposition of European colonial rule in the late nineteenth century.

 -